skyhoshi/Eamon-CS/QuickLaunch/README.txt

-*** RELEASE NOTE 20200731 ***
+*** RELEASE NOTE 20200816 ***

-The lastest Eamon CS code in master branch is INCOMPATIBLE with old GAMESTATE.XML files created by previous master branch commits.
+The lastest Eamon CS code in master branch contains an updated CHARACTERS.XML file; several pre-made character names have changed.

-This is due to breaking changes in the EventHeap class.

-To prevent game restore issues, please finish any games you are currently playing and return all characters to the Main Hall before upgrading to the latest code.
+To prevent game exit issues, please finish any games you are currently playing and return all characters to the Main Hall before upgrading to the latest code.

 Thank you!